oroinc/documentation/user/storefront/orders/kits.rst

 .. note::

-      Remember that you will not be able to сomplete a :ref:`quick order form <frontstore-guide--orders-quick-order>` if you have a product kit in your order, as product kits require configuration that the quick order form does not support.
+      Remember that you will not be able to complete a :ref:`quick order form <frontstore-guide--orders-quick-order>` if you have a product kit in your order, as product kits require configuration that the quick order form does not support.
 You can still proceed to the checkout via a shopping list or create a quote.

       .. image:: /user/img/storefront/orders/product-kits-in-quick-order-form.png
          :alt: Display the disabled Create Order button when the product kit item